FinweLtd/orion360-sdk-basic-examples-android/README.md

 An example of a minimal Orion360 video player, for streaming a video file over the network.

+This example shows how to add an Orion360 video view to an XML layout, get a handle to it from Java code, request the video view to prepare an MP4 video file (that resides somewhere in the network) for playback, and start playback when an asynchronous callback tells that enough video frames have been downloaded and buffered.

-Plays a low-quality 360 video stream over the network, and shows how to create a simple buffering indicator by listening to *OrionVideoView* buffering events.
+The example also shows how to create a simple buffering indicator by listening to video view buffering events, and how to propagate activity life cycle events to the video view so that it can automatically respond to them (for example pause video playback if user navigates to another app).

+Orion360 views have lots of features built-in; you will have all the following without writing any additional code:
+- Support for rendering full spherical (360x180) equirectangular video content with rectilinear projection
+- Panning, zooming and tilting the view with touch and movement sensors, which work seamlessly together
+- Auto Horizon Aligner (AHL) keeps the horizon straight by gently re-orienting it when necessary

 Example: Minimal Video Download Player
 --------------------------------------